 Every driver in California and the rest of the nation has a duty of care to abide by posted traffic signals and obey the traffic laws.
 Drivers who engage in risky or unsafe behavior must realize that, no matter how confident they may be behind the wheel, it only takes a second of inattention to cause a very serious accident.
 When a driver commits a moving violation such as speeding or running a red light, or who drives while distracted by a cell phone, will be liable for any resulting damages if their risky behavior causes an accident with another driver.

 Drivers of all ages and experience levels need to avoid risky behaviors at all times.
 An auto accident can lead to complex insurance claims and civil litigation.
 Ultimately, saving a few seconds of driving time by speeding or committing another moving violation is never worth the potential damages such actions might cause.
-If another driver recently injured you due to their dangerous driving or distraction in Orange County, contact Easton & Easton to discuss potential legal remedies that can help you recover your losses.
+If another driver recently injured you due to their dangerous driving or distraction in Orange County, contact car accident attorneys, Easton & Easton to discuss potential legal remedies that can help you recover your losses.